ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 # Data-Driven Cycling and Workout Prediction

- In this repo I'll share how I turned data from my bike exercises into a Machine Learning based smart chat bot leveraging Microsoft Bot Framework and Microsoft Teams, which helps me achieve more with my training and be motivated all the time.
+In this repo I'll share how I turned data from my bike exercises into a Machine Learning based smart bot leveraging Microsoft Bot Framework and Microsoft Teams, which helps me achieve more with my training and be motivated all the time.

 ## Overview